moshexx/C-linux-DS/README.md

 # C-linux-DS
 This is My very beginning with code.
 The repository focuses on C programming in a Linux environment, featuring data structure implementations and makefile configuration.
 Additionally, it showcases a personal library I created, which is utilized not only in this repository but also in my C++ repository.
+* One notable project in the repository is the "watchdog," a complex program designed to run in the background.
+Its primary function is to ensure the continuous operation of the main program.
+The watchdog program establishes a mutual protection mechanism with the business logic program, enabling any program associated with the product's logic to function as a watchdog itself.